85 Willow St, Marshfield, MA 02050, USA

 Trail Description

 The trails are well-marked and easy to follow.
-From the entrance on Willow Street, the (0.35 mile) main trail heads into the woods, then traverses two small bridges over Zenas Brook, and past two concrete floodgates.
-They are no longer in use, and appear to be vestiges of the property’s agricultural history.
-Continue along the edge of the marsh and into the woods.
-There is another bridge that crosses some wetlands, and then the trail continues through forest.
-At the eastern end of the property, a tall set of stairs leads up to the Bridle Path & Rail Trail.
+From the entrance on Willow Street, the 0.35-mile main trail heads into the woods, then traverses two small bridges on Zenas Brook.
+It continues along the edge of the marsh and into the woods, with another bridge that crosses some wetlands.
+At the eastern end of the property, a tall set of stairs leads up to Marshfield’s Bridle Path & Rail Trail.

 Habitats and Wildlife